West Bridgford

-West Bridgford is a town and the administrative centre of the Borough of Rushcliffe in the county of Nottinghamshire, England.
-It lies immediately south of the city of Nottingham, from which the River Trent divides it.
-Forming part of the Nottingham Urban Area, West Bridgford is a commuter town for the city.
-The population was estimated at 48,225 in 2018.
-The town is part of the constituency of Rushcliffe, which is held by Ruth Edwards of the Conservative Party.
+West Bridgford (/ˈbrɪdʒfərd/) is a town and the administrative centre of the Borough of Rushcliffe, in the county of Nottinghamshire, England.
+It lies south of Nottingham city centre, east of Wilford, north of Ruddington and west of Radcliffe-on-Trent; it is also south-west of Colwick and south-east of Beeston, which are on the opposite bank of the River Trent.
+The town is part of the Nottingham Urban Area and had a population of 36,487 in the 2021 Census.

 History

-West Bridgford was founded between 919 and 924 as a set of defences and houses situated at the south end of Trent Bridge.
-It was established by Edward the Elder, mainly to protect Nottingham and the surrounding area against incursions from Danes in the North of England.
-A survey during Edward's reign indicates that the population of the settlement at this time was 192 people, 19 of which were farmers.
+West Bridgford was founded between 919 and 924, when defences and houses were built at the south end of Trent Bridge.
+It was established by Edward the Elder to protect Nottingham and the surrounding area against incursions from Danes in the North of England.
+A survey during Edward's reign indicates that the population at this time was 192 people, 19 of whom were farmers.

-Most main roads in central West Bridgford are named after wealthy families that dominated its early history.
-There are also new developments.
-The roads in the Gamston development have names from the Lake District, and Compton Acres from Dorset and the Purbeck Coast.
+Some main roads in central West Bridgford are named after wealthy families that dominated its early history.

 At the end of the First World War, the Musters family sold the Trent Bridge Inn and Trent Bridge cricket ground to the county cricket club.
-The club owned the inn only briefly, then resold it at a profit to a brewery.
-After pressure, the Musters sold land for building, but strict planning regulations were stipulated for the area then known as the West Bridgford Estate.
+The club owned the inn briefly, then sold it at a profit to a brewery.
+After pressure, the Musters sold land for building, but strict planning regulations were stipulated for the West Bridgford Estate.
 This was planned over a grid of tree-lined roads.
 The main roads, such as Musters Road, had restrictions on housing density and size.
-All houses were specified to contain a certain number of bedrooms.
+All houses had to contain a specified number of bedrooms.
 Smaller houses were permitted on side roads and terraces were erected on roads such as Exchange Road for the servants of wealthy Nottingham merchants who had bought West Bridgford property.

+Second World War

+40 people were killed by bombs, ten men, 25 women, and 5 children.
+There were 63 high explosive bombs, with 62 of those during the Nottingham Blitz.

+Recent

+Though some services like business waste and cycling park provisions are carried out or provided by Nottingham City Council.

-The result is a community separate from Nottingham, with no ties of governance to it.
-In Nottingham, West Bridgford was sometimes dubbed "Bread and Lard Island", implying that its people had spent so much on big houses and fur coats that they could only afford to eat bread and lard.
-It grew from a small village in the mid-19th century into a town of over 48,000 inhabitants by 2018.
+In Nottingham, West Bridgford was sometimes negatively dubbed "Bread and Lard Island", suggesting that its residents had spent so much on big houses and fur coats that they could only afford to eat bread and lard.
+It grew from a small village in the mid-19th century into a town of over 36,000 inhabitants by 2021.

 Geography

 The northern boundary of West Bridgford is the River Trent.
-The river is spanned by two road bridges and one pedestrianised bridge allowing access from the town to the city of Nottingham.
-The bridges link in with safer cycling routes to Nottingham city and railway station, and to the university areas.
+The river is spanned by two road bridges and a pedestrianised bridge allowing access from the town to the city of Nottingham.
+The bridges link to cycling routes in the city centre, railway station and the university areas.